 Earnings generate more earnings

-Compounding is one of the most important concepts in investing and the wealthy know it well.
-It works like this: When you make an investment, you earn interest.
+Compounding is one of the most important concepts in investing, and the wealthy know it well.
+When you invest, you earn interest.
 Compounding is the simple concept of your interest earning interest (and then that interest earning interest, etc).

 The wealthy understand which stocks have a good track record